Pelasgians: Aeschylus

-According to Strabo, Aeschylus' Suppliants defines the original homeland of the Pelasgians as the region around Mycenae.
+According to Strabo, Aeschylus's Suppliants defines the original homeland of the Pelasgians as the region around Mycenae.

 Sophocles and Euripides

-Sophocles and Euripides affirm the Greek origins of the Pelasgians while highlighting their relationship to the Danaids, a relationship introduced and explored in depth in Aeschylus' Suppliants.
+Sophocles and Euripides affirm the Greek origins of the Pelasgians while highlighting their relationship to the Danaids, a relationship introduced and explored in depth in Aeschylus's Suppliants.

 Sophocles presents Inachus, in a fragment of a missing play entitled Inachus, as the elder in the lands of Argos, the Heran hills and among the Tyrsenoi Pelasgoi, an unusual hyphenated noun construction, "Tyrsenians-Pelasgians".
 Interpretation is open, even though translators typically make a decision, but Tyrsenians may well be the ethnonym Tyrrhenoi.

 Euripides uses the term for the inhabitants of Argos in his Orestes and The Phoenician Women.
 In a lost play entitled Archelaus, he says that Danaus, on coming to reside in the city of Inachus (Argos), formulated a law whereby the Pelasgians were now to be called Danaans.

 Ovid

 The Roman poet Ovid describes the Greeks of the Trojan War as Pelasgians in his Metamorphoses: